mattermost/docs/source/process/feature-release.md

 1. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
-    - Update the GitHub meta issue to include a link to the changelog on the documentation branch
+    - Update the GitHub meta issue:
+       - Include a link to the changelog on the documentation branch
+       - Post comments to the meta issue with approved fixes for the next RCs
+       - Update download links and testing server links to the latest RCs
     - After build is cut, tweet announcement that RC1 is ready (see [example](https://pre-release.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw))
 2. Logistics:
     - Mail out contributor and security researcher mugs